sclasen/scala-days-2012/general/01_slide.md

 !SLIDE
 # Dyno Features

 Intelligent routing: The routing mesh tracks the location of all web dynos and routes HTTP traffic to them accordingly.
+Logplex aggregates log (event) streams from all dynos, alowing you to view,tail, send to syslog, etc.

 !SLIDE
 # Dyno Features